gts-conqueror/Rhandum_Archive_of_Talents/[Batch 1]Rhandum_Archive_of_Talents/Clown: Talents.md

 # Clown

 ## Base Mechanic Adjustment
-- Gains a mana ability that reduces the merge rank of the highest-rank Clown.
+- Gains a mana ability that grants a merge rank to the highest-rank Clown.
-- Ability cannot reduce below merge rank 1.
+- Ability cannot exceed merge rank 5 before switching to the next higest clown.
 - Cooldown: *TBD by developers.*

 ---